-All costs associated with developing correlation curves used to evaluate low flexural strength results in accordance with the Contract, or as requested by the Engineer, shall be included in the work.
+All costs associated with developing correlation curves used to evaluate low flexural strength results per the Contract, or as requested by the Engineer, shall be included in the work.
 This shall include all materials, forms, testing, equipment and labor.

-(a) Where the pavement thickness is more than Plan Thickness (PT) minus 1.0 inch, I/DP for the element of pavement thickness will be applied to the contract unit price in accordance with subsections 105.06 and 412.21.
-I/DP for other elements will be applied to the contract unit in accordance with Section 105.
+(a) Where the pavement thickness is more than Plan Thickness (PT) minus 1.0 inch, I/DP for the element of pavement thickness will be applied to the contract unit price per subsections 105.06 and 412.21.
+I/DP for other elements will be applied to the contract unit per Section 105.

-Adjustments in payment because of deviations in air content will be in accordance with subsection 601.17 using \$100 per cu. yd. for the unit bid price.
+Adjustments in payment because of deviations in air content will be per subsection 601.17 using \$100 per cu. yd. for the unit bid price.

 412.25 Cross Stitching.
-This work consists of cross stitching longitudinal cracks and joints by directionally drilling holes in concrete pavement, injecting grout, and inserting deformed steel reinforcing bars in accordance with these specifications and the details shown on the plans.
+This work consists of cross stitching longitudinal cracks and joints by directionally drilling holes in concrete pavement, injecting grout, and inserting deformed steel reinforcing bars per these specifications and the details shown on the plans.
 Cross stitching shall not be used for thin concrete overlays (8 inches or less).